What is an inquest?

 The conclusion

-The coroner (or jury, if relevant) has to judge whether conclusions can be reached on the ‘balance of probabilities’ meaning that it is more likely than not that a fact can be found.
+The Coroner (or Jury, if relevant) has to judge whether conclusions can be reached on the ‘balance of probabilities’ meaning that it is more likely than not that a fact can be found.
 Some conclusions will be familiar to medical professionals, such as ‘accidental death’, ‘suicide’ and even ‘natural causes’.
-However, narrative conclusions are often reached in medical inquests, given the complexity and mixed nature of the circumstances involved.
+However, narrative conclusions are often reached in medical inquests, given the complexity and nature of the circumstances.
 This means that a short paragraph will be used to explain how the death occurred.

 The outcome

-The main issues of concern that can arise out of an inquest are whether criticism has been made (usually indirectly, since a coroner should not intentionally assign criticism of an individual or organisation) and if the coroner is required to write a prevention of future death report.
+The main issues of concern that can arise out of an inquest are whether criticism has been made (usually indirectly, since a Coroner would not ordinarily assign criticism) and if the Coroner is required to write a prevention of future death report.

+If a Coroner is concerned that risks of future deaths have not been addressed, they are under a duty to write to an individual or organisation, asking what steps will be taken in response.
 The addressee has 56 days to respond to the report and to set out what steps are being taken or the reasons why no steps will be taken.
-Both the report and response will be public documents and therefore it is important to discuss receipt of such a report with your employing organisation, along with MDDUS so that we can advise on how best to respond.
+Both the report and response will be public documents and therefore it is important to discuss receipt of such a report with your organisation, along with MDDUS so that we can advise on how best to respond.

 Criticism